-The term "androsexual" is a unique term that manages to be both rarely used and extremely broad.
+The term "androsexual" is a unique term that manages to be both extremely broad and rarely used.
 Not all of the people who this term may technically apply to will necessarily identify with it.
-In part due to this, "androsexual" is not a term many people (even those who feel as though it applys to them) will use as a term when introducing themselves to others.
+In part due to this, "androsexual" is not a term many people (even those who feel as though it applies to them) will bring up when introducing themselves to others.
 More than anything, this is a term that is used for categorization purposes.
 There are many topics which can fall underneath the term "androsexual" including terms which some people are more likely to identify as.

 Click to return to table of contents.